Npm List

 Introduction to npm list command

-The npm list command outputs installed packages and their dependencies of the current project as a tree-structure to the stdout:
+The npm list command outputs installed packages of the current project as a tree structure to the stdout:

 npm list Code language: Shell Session (shell)